CSCI-362-02-2017/KMP/README.md

 #### ```sudo mocha Gruntfile.js --reporter mochawesome```

 ## 5)
-### {Important note: The testing summary will not display if your browser is open.
+### {Important Note: The testing summary will not display if your browser is open.
 It is therefore necessary that you close all of your browser windows before executing this last command.}
 #### After you have run all the above commmands and waited for everything to install you can execute the tests from the testAutomation directory, using the command
 #### ```sudo ./scripts/runAllTests.sh```